On 25/05 learn the basis of version control via a hands-on 3.5-hours workshop using command line, R, RStudio or a web browser.

 Git is a popular, free and open source version control system designed to be very efficient and to support distributed, non-linear workflows.
 It helps to collaborate, track changes and ease the coordination and communication with others.

-Moreover, a remote host for your git-managed project helps to:
+Moreover, a remote host for your git-managed project helps:

-Hosting services like GitHub, Bitbucket and GitLab can provide a storing space for git-based projects on the internet and an interface for visualizing the material, syncing it, communicate with others and manage the project defining work items in an agile approach.
+Hosting services like GitHub, Bitbucket and GitLab can provide a virtual storing space for git-based projects and an interface for visualizing the material, syncing it, communicate with others and manage the project defining work items in an agile approach.

-In the 3-hour hands-on workshop “Git & GitHub (for the R User)” planned for September 29th at 14 - 17 CEST we will look at the basic commands in git, both by git command line, R, and RStudio.
+In the 3.5-hour hands-on workshop “Git & GitHub (for the R User)” planned for May 25th at 14 - 17:30 CEST we will look at the basic commands in git, both using git command line, R, and RStudio.
 We will learn how to systematically store different versions of the code, recover a past status and safely integrate changes.
-We will also explore the connection with GitHub, including how to collaborate with others, work with branches, and complete the development up to a release using the GitFlow approach
+We will also explore the connection with GitHub, including how to collaborate with others, work with branches, and complete the development up to a release using the GitFlow approach.

 Git & GitHub (for the R User) upcoming workshop

-This workshop can be taken as stand-alone but it can be a nice pre-requisite for our R and shiny development learning paths.
+This workshop can be taken stand-alone but it can also be a nice preparation for our R and Shiny development learning paths.